nestordemeure/impersonator/docs/adding a persona.md

 * your own diaries or journals
 * a short, first-person, description/autobiography of one of your fictional characters

+Adding a short pseudo-autobiography can be helpful in filling holes in the narrative.

-[Project Gutenberg](https://www.gutenberg.org/) is a great place to find copyright-free texts (you can even download them in `.txt` format).
+[Project Gutenberg](https://www.gutenberg.org/) is a great place to find copyright-free texts (you can even often download them in `.txt` format).

 #### Garbage-in, garbage-out